vkumar1997/PseudoRandom-Number-Generator/README.md

 ## XorShift* Algorithm
-A detailed explanarion of the application can be found [here](https://www.google.co.in/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjGuvSF0uTYAhWKKY8KHSmaAJYQ0gIIMCgCMAA&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FXorshift%23xorshift*&usg=AOvVaw39J8b0f91qCAuuZiK0VTSE)
+A detailed explanation of the algorithm can be found [here](https://www.google.co.in/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjGuvSF0uTYAhWKKY8KHSmaAJYQ0gIIMCgCMAA&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FXorshift%23xorshift*&usg=AOvVaw39J8b0f91qCAuuZiK0VTSE)

 Xorshift generators are among the fastest non-cryptographically-secure random number generators, requiring very small code and state.
 Although they do not pass every statistical test without further refinement, this weakness is well-known and easily amended (as pointed out by Marsaglia in the original paper) by combining them with a non-linear function, resulting e.g. in a xorshift+ or xorshift* generator.